-Dental implants are a secure, natural-looking option to replace missing teeth.
-Many patients prefer implants to other prosthetics because they look and feel like natural teeth.
-Dental implants can renew your appearance, rejuvenate your oral health, and return your ability to eat, laugh, and smile with confidence.
+Dental implants are a secure, natural looking option to replace missing teeth.
+Many patients prefer implants to other options because they look and feel like real teeth.
+Dental implants can renew your appearance, improve your oral health, and return your ability to eat, laugh, and smile with confidence.

-Dr. Jason Petkevis offers experienced, comprehensive care for missing teeth and has advanced training in the placement of dental implants for the best possible outcome and lasting results.
-A member of the International College of Oral Implantologists, Dr. Petkevis is committed to providing the highest standard of care when replacing your lost teeth with dental implants, using quality materials and the latest techniques.
+Dr. Jason Petkevis offers experienced, comprehensive care for missing teeth and has advanced training in the placement of dental implants.
+As an implant dentist near you, he works hard to accomplish the best possible outcome and lasting results.
+A member of the International College of Oral Implantologists, Dr. Petkevis provides the highest standard of care when replacing your lost teeth with dental implants.
+We use quality materials and the latest techniques.

 What is a dental implant?

 A dental implant replaces the actual root of the missing tooth and will help to prevent the bone loss that occurs when a tooth is missing.
-A significant benefit of dental implants is that they can replace a missing tooth without involving adjacent teeth.
-And dental implants can be used to replace one, two, or an entire set of missing teeth.
+A significant benefit of dental implants is that they can replace a missing tooth without involving the other teeth.
+We use dental implants to replace one, two, or an entire set of missing teeth.

 Are implants right for you?

 Dr. Petkevis will determine if you are a candidate for dental implants.
 You must be healthy enough for surgery and have the enough bone structure to support the dental implant.
 Your concerns are important to us, and our entire team will work closely with you to make your experience a success.

 For most patients, dental implant placement involves two procedures:

 - The first part of the process involves surgically placing the dental implant, a tiny titanium post, into the jawbone.
 The healing process varies but generally takes three to six months.
 The dentist may place a temporary restoration onto the dental implant during the healing process to replace aesthetics and function.